Mark Hardacre

 Philosophy and Therapeutic Approach

-One of the things I love most about therapy is discovering why we are the way we are.
-Each of us is shaped by a combination of genetics, life experiences, and learned beliefs—some helpful, some hurtful.
-Therapy offers us the sacred opportunity to look back at where we have been, where we are currently, and where we are headed.
+One of the things I love most about therapy is discovering why we are the way we are—both as individuals and in our closest relationships.
+Each of us is shaped by a combination of genetics, life experiences, and learned beliefs—some helpful, some hurtful—and these influences don’t stop with us; they show up in how we connect, communicate, and respond to one another.
+Therapy offers a sacred opportunity to look back at where we have been, where we are currently, and where we are headed, both personally and relationally.

-As your therapist, I consider it a privilege to walk with you on this journey, not as someone who has all the answers, but as a caring, empathic presence committed to helping you process, reflect, and grow.
-My primary theoretical approach is cognitive behavioral therapy (CBT), a research-supported framework that helps uncover the connection between our thoughts, feelings, and behaviors.
+As your therapist, I consider it a privilege to walk with you on this journey—whether you come on your own or as a couple —not as someone who has all the answers, but as a caring, empathic presence committed to helping you process, reflect, and grow.
+My primary theoretical approach for individuals is cognitive behavioral therapy (CBT), a research-supported framework that helps uncover the connection between our thoughts, feelings, and behaviors.
+In couples work, this often means identifying patterns that keep partners stuck and learning new ways to respond to one another with clarity and intention.
+My approach for couples utilizes Gottman training, an evidence-based couple therapy assessments and tools.
 But therapy is more than theory; it’s a relationship.
-I will work to create a space where you feel safe, heard, and fully accepted.
-You are more than the face you wear in public—my desire is to truly know the real you and to help you know yourself with grace and clarity.
+I will work to create a space where each person feels safe, heard, and respected.
+You are more than the face you wear in public—and in relationships, there is often more beneath the surface than either partner realizes.
+My desire is to truly know the real you and to help you know yourself—and one another—with grace and clarity.

-Whether you’re dealing with anxiety, grief, trauma, spiritual questions, relational pain, or just a general sense that life isn’t what it could be, I will create a warm, non-judgmental space where you feel empowered to do the courageous work of healing.
+Whether you’re dealing with anxiety, grief, trauma, spiritual questions, relational pain or disconnection, or just a general sense that life or your relationship isn’t what it could be, I will create a warm, non-judgmental space where you feel empowered to do the courageous work of healing—individually and together.

 What to Expect in Therapy

 Starting therapy takes a tremendous amount of bravery.
-It can be overwhelming to tell your story, to be vulnerable in front of someone new, and to face things you may have kept buried for years.
+It can be overwhelming to tell your story, to be vulnerable in front of someone new, or to speak openly about things that feel tender or unresolved—especially in the presence of a partner.
 I honor that courage.

 In our sessions, you can expect a welcoming environment where all of you is safe—the questions, the doubts, the pain, and even the messy parts you’re not sure what to do with.
-This is a space where you don’t have to perform.
+This is a space where you don’t have to perform or defend yourself.
 You can breathe deeply and be real.
-We will work together at a pace that feels right for you.
-There’s no pressure, only partnership.
+When working with couples, we will focus on slowing things down, improving understanding, and creating space for healthier communication and reconnection.
+We will work together at a pace that feels right—there’s no pressure, only partnership.

-My goal is to come alongside you, not to fix you, but to support you in discovering clarity, healing, and forward movement.
-Think of it like organizing a cluttered garage: we might stir up some dust at first, but eventually we will be able to see what’s there, make sense of it, and create space for something better.
+My goal is to come alongside you, not to fix you or your relationship, but to support you in discovering clarity, healing, and forward movement.
+Think of it like organizing a cluttered garage: we might stir up some dust at first, but eventually we will be able to see what’s there, make sense of it, and create space—for growth, repair, and something better.

 Personal Qualifications and Experience